Brittany Cartwright’s Mother Remains In ICU After ‘Serious Complications’ From Bladder Surgery

 — Jax (@mrjaxtaylor) June 8, 2020

-Katie Maloney’s mother, Teri Maloney, noted she was praying for Sheri underneath Jax’s tweet.
+Katie Maloney’s mother, Teri Maloney, noted she was praying for Sherri underneath Jax’s tweet.
 Sherri had been looking forward to recovering in California with her “Vanderpump Moms.”

 This tough news for Brittany comes at a stressful time as her and Jax’s future on Vanderpump Rules hangs in the balance.
 Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni were all fired from the show this week, and many fans have been calling for Brittany and Jax’s termination as well.
 Past tweets of Jax’s have come to light, some of which are racially insensitive and/or misogynistic.
 Viewers are also still peeved about their homophobic pastor who they only fired after Lisa Vanderpump intervened.